Don't Install If You're Worried About Pie Problems

 If you're having an excellent experience on Android Oreo and the features and enhancements from Android Pie don't excite you, it might be worth it to hang around on Oreo for a little while longer.

-It's early, but we're already hearing about an assortment of Galaxy S9 Pie problems.
+There are an assortment of Galaxy S9 Pie problems.
 Some of these issues are minor bugs, but others are much bigger.

 Galaxy S9 users are complaining about issues with Bixby 2.0, one of the new features on board the Android Pie update.